raymcbride/neural-networks/README.md

+## neural-networks

+This project focuses on the ability of the Multilayer Perceptron, the Time Delay Neural Network and the Recurrent Neural Network at forecasting end of day closing price of the FTSE 100 Index.

-# neural-networks
+# Requirements

+- Java
-This project uses Java and XML and therefore requires the Java API for XML Processing to be installed on the execution environment
+- Java API for XML Processing (JAXP)

+# Quickstart

-There are two options to run this project
+There are two options to run this project:

-- Navigate to /project/lib/ and execute project.jar
-- Navigate to /project/classes/ and execute java Test from a command prompt
+Method 1

+    cd /project/lib/
+    java -jar project.jar

+Method 2

+    cd /project/classes/
+    java Test

 The source code for this project is available here: